buttercookie42/Units/README.md

 | --- |
 | Anything that is shown within a box can be entered into Units.
 Eg. `m³÷hr` |

-Place the value and the unit you want to convert from in the "you have" box (eg. `4.9inches`) and the unit you wish to convert to in the "you want" box (eg. `cm`).
+Place the value and the unit you want to convert from in the "you have" box (e.g. `4.9inches`) and the unit you wish to convert to in the "you want" box (e.g. `cm`).
 To enter units, either press the "unit" button and select from the list, or tap on the input box a second time and an on-screen keyboard should pop up.